stac-api-extensions/children/README.md

 The response of `GET .../children` must be a JSON object with at least two properties:

 - `children`: An array of all child Catalogs and Collections
-- `link`: An array of Link Objects
+- `links`: An array of Link Objects

 The children endpoint can occur at any depth, for example:
 - for a landing page (`GET /`),